sanjana-434/Last-Mile-Delivery-Batching/README.md

 # Last Mile Delivery Batching Solution

 ## Overview
 In today’s last-mile delivery ecosystem, optimizing for speed and cost efficiencies is crucial.
 Smarter algorithms play a vital role in streamlining the delivery process.
-This solution utilizes Google OR Tools for solving the Travelling Salesman Problem (TSP) with pickup and delivery constraints, along with custom conditions to assign delivery personnel to orders efficiently.
+This solution utilizes Google OR Tools for solving the Travelling Salesman Problem (VRP) with pickup and delivery constraints, along with custom conditions to assign delivery personnel to orders efficiently.

 ## Features
 - **Rule-Based Assignment**: The solution follows predefined rules to assign delivery personnel based on order characteristics such as source, destination, and readiness time.